SomeClown/Jackanapes/README.md

 that can be done as is.
 I'll likely end up rewriting this entire section of the program in pure C, which should offer more flexibility and speed._

-Lastly, I welcome any and all contributions, pull requests, forks, comments, and suggestions.